wxtiles/wxtilesjs/docs/TilesApi.md

 Information about a particular (potentially non-persistant) instance of a layer

-This endpoint provides information about an instance of a specific *Cloudburst* layer that can be requested as map tiles.
+This endpoint provides information about an instance of a specific *WXTiles* layer that can be requested as map tiles.
 Instances are typically added and removed as the data underlying a dataset changes with time (e.g. forecasts expire, and forecast horizons continuously move forward).
 Therefore a particular instance of a layer may not be persistant.

 ### Example
 ```javascript